odudler/ClipImageProcessorDiff/README.md

 # ClipImageProcessorDiff
-Differentiable implementation of the ClipImageProcessor
+Differentiable implementation of the ClipImageProcessor.
+Useful for running adversarial attacks on models using the ClipImageProcessor

 Config used:
 https://huggingface.co/Intel/llava-gemma-2b/blob/main/preprocessor_config.json